bat-literature/bat-literature.github.io/most-wanted.md

 We are working on compiling a list of all the bat publications that we'd like to add to BatLit.

-⏳ Please stay tuned for more information as we are compiling our most wanted list.
+⏳ Please stay tuned for more information as we are working on our most wanted list.

 If you have any questions, please email [batlitproject@gmail.com](mailto:batlitproject@gmail.com) .